astorDev/backi/continuous/article/index.md

 Now, we can move to the main part.
 An ever-running service - or a continuous background service, as we will call it in code - is basically a service that runs a work iteration over and over again, while the application is running.
 We'll utilize `stoppingToken` to determine whether our application is running or reached its termination stage:

-> It's easy to imagine an app, needing multiple `ContinuousBackgroundService`.
+> It's easy to imagine an app needing multiple `ContinuousBackgroundService`.
 That's the main reason for having a generic argument for `<TIteration>`, so that each service can be easily distinguished by a DI container.

 ```csharp
 public interface IContinuousWorkIteration